almero-digital-marketing/mikser-docs/layouts.md

 {% endfor %}
 </ul>
 ```
-As you can see you have an access to the meta data inside the query.
-In this example you will load all documents that has `Feature 1` or `Feature 1`.
-You can have use any JavaScript expression in the queries.
+As you can see you have an access to all of the meta data inside the query.
+In this example you will load all documents that has `Feature 1` or `Feature 1` which are defined in the layout's meta data.
+You can use any JavaScript expression in the queries.
 Queries use [MongoDB query syntax](https://docs.mongodb.org/v3.0/reference/operator/query/).

 ### Referring other documents from layouts
-One of the very core thing in writing a layout is refereeing to other documents and assets.
-You can always refer to a document by using `document.url` or the absolute url of an asset `/images/image.jpg`.
-The problem with this approach is that you want be able to open you generated site from the file system.
+One of the very core things in writing a layout is refereeing to other documents or assets.
+You can always refer to a document by using `document.url` or the absolute URL of an asset `/images/image.jpg`.
+The problem with this approach is that you won't be able to open you generated web site from the file system.
 And it should be placed in the domain root when uploaded to a hosting provider.
 It's much better to use relative URL's.
 Mikser defines a helper method `href` that gives you a relative URL.

 ```html
 ---